18TH AND 19TH CENTURY CANADIAN SILVERSMITHS and Marks

 Laurent Amoit

-Laurent Amoit – Quebec City (active 1787-1839) Important and prolific silversmith, served an apprenticeship in Paris, had many commissions from the Roman Catholic church and Quebec Aristocracy.
-His works appear in the National Gallery of Canada, the Royal Ontario Museum and the Victoria and Albert Museum.
+Highly influential and prolific maker.
+Apprenticed in Paris.
+Received many major commissions from the Roman Catholic church and the Quebec aristocracy.
+Works are held in the National Gallery of Canada and the V&A Museum.
 Amiot had several apprentices including Francios Sasseville, Pierre Lesperance and Paul Morin.
 For more on Amoit see the National Gallery of Canada.

 Canadian silver hallmark maker's mark of John Barry of St John NB